Vita3K/Vita3K/building.md

-# Build Vita3K
+# Build RPCSV

-Vita3K uses CMake for its project configuration and generation.
+RPCSV uses CMake for its project configuration and generation.
 In theory, it should be compatible with any project generator supported by CMake, C++17 compatible compiler and an IDE with CMake support.

-The project provides [CMake presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) to allow configuring and building Vita3K without having to deal with adding the needed arguments through a command-line interface or using the user interface of your IDE.
+The project provides [CMake presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) to allow configuring and building RPCSV without having to deal with adding the needed arguments through a command-line interface or using the user interface of your IDE.
 As long as your IDE or code editor supports CMake, the software should immediately detect the presets and let you choose which configuration settings you want to use to generate the program.
 Reference on how to use CMake presets with various IDEs and code editors can be found here:

 - [Visual Studio](https://docs.microsoft.com/en-us/cpp/build/cmake-presets-vs)
 - [Visual Studio Code](https://github.com/microsoft/vscode-cmake-tools/blob/main/docs/cmake-presets.md)